What is Bowed Tendon Horse and How It Can Affect Your Horse

 Some treatment options include:

-• Box rest, which is just a period of rest for your horse so he or she can heal
+• Box rest, which is just a period of rest for your horse so they can heal

 • Icing the injured area